Max Sedgley: Life and career

 On 17 July 2006, Sedgley released his 10-track debut album, From the Roots to the Shoots, on the Sunday Best label, which contained the singles "Slowly", "The Devil Inside", (which both featured guest Z-Star on lead vocals) and "Happy".

 On 6 September 2010, Sedgley released his second album, Suddenly Everything, on Jalapeno Records, which contained the singles "Soundboy" featuring Tor, "Something Special" and "Superstrong" featuring Tasita D'mour.

 He has played drums for many electronic musicians, most notably Roni Size.

+In 2023, Sedgley released his fourth studio album Shedonism featuring long-time collaborator, vocalist Tasita D'Mour.

 Sedgley tours as both a DJ and in a five-piece musical ensemble, Max Sedgley and the Shoots.
 The band consists of Max Sedgley (drums, percussion, keyboards), Tasita D'mour (lead vocals), Mike Buchanan (guitar, lead and backing vocals), Andy ("V") Valentine (guitar, lead and backing vocals) and Marcus Dods (bass guitar).